Microdosing: The Science, The Benefits and The Risks

 Scientific findings on microdosing remain inconclusive but intriguing.

-- Creativity: A 2020 study in The Harm Reduction Journal found a 13% improvement in creativity among psilocybin and LSD microdosers and a 26% improvment in mood.
+• Creativity: A 2020 study in The Harm Reduction Journal found a 13% improvement in creativity among psilocybin and LSD microdosers and a 26% improvment in mood.

-- Anxiety: In a clinical trial conducted by Dr. Daniel Karlin of Tufts University, 48% of participants suffering from generalized anxiety disorder (GAD) experienced resmission from symptoms after 12 weeks.
+• Anxiety: In a clinical trial conducted by Dr. Daniel Karlin of Tufts University, 48% of participants suffering from generalized anxiety disorder (GAD) experienced resmission from symptoms after 12 weeks.

-- Quote: Dr. Daniel Karlin, lead researcher, states, “The clinical improvement for many patients was more than double what we see with today’s standard of care.
+• Quote: Dr. Daniel Karlin, lead researcher, states, “The clinical improvement for many patients was more than double what we see with today’s standard of care.
 This occurred at all levels of anxiety, from moderate all the way up to severe.”

-What Role Does Placebo and Expectation Play?
+The Role of Placebo and Expectation

 Balancing Benefits with Informed Decision-Making